-2. DEPARTMENT: 92 3.
-IF THIS IS A NEW COURSE, INDICATE HOW THE COLLEGE PLANS TO MEET THE EXPENSE OF THIS COURSE: V By additional funds.
+2. DEPARTMENT: 92 IF THIS IS A NEW COURSE, INDICATE HOW THE COLLEGE PLANS TO MEET THE EXPENSE OF THIS URSE: ~ By additional funds.
 Describe: No ncredit attendance apportionment By deleting courses from the college catalog and course database.
 List specific courses to be deleted: By deleting sections of existing course.
-List courses and number of sections to be deleted: FIRST YEAR: SECOND YEAR: THIRD YEAR: FIRST TEAR.
-SECOND TEAR.
-THIRD TEAR.
-By rotating sections of existing courses.
-List courses and number of sections to be rotated, as well as the semesters in which they will be offered: 4.
-IMPACT IMPACT Will this course directly impact other course offerings and/or associate degree or certificate programs on campus?
-(If yes, briefly explain how) 5.
-METHOD OF SUPPORT II ndicate how the college plans to support the proposed course: Additional staff List additional staff needed: No additional staff will be needed.
+List courses and number of sections to be deleted: FIRST YEAR: SECOND YEAR: THIRD YEAR: in v By rotating sections of existing courses.
+List courses and number of sections to be rotated, as well as the semesters which they will be offered: IMF IMPACT PACT Will this course directly impact other course offerings and/or associate degree or certificate programs campus?
+(If yes, briefly explain how) 5 .
+METHOD OF SUPPORT II ndicate how the college plans to support the proposed course: A. Additional staff List additional staff needed: No additional staff will be needed.
 Classroom List classroom type needed: general classroom will be utilized.
 Equipment List new equipment needed and indicate funding source for any new equipment: extra equipment will be needed.
 D. Supplies- List supplies and indicate dollar value: